joshp123/cloud-meta-genx/ZFC programming language.md

 # ZFC programming language

+# aasimov #-1 don't do anything unless you're sure of the consequences and they are well defined (i.e. purely functional, no state modification, don't modify globvars just envvars) so the only thing you have to worry about is quantum tunelling/quantum vacuum fluctuations. or background radiation. no fear of skynet

 # INFORMATION AS A DIMENSION? (it's a projection but a useful one)

 "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - Shannon

 well clearly this problem is solved, its a git repo! and git clone.

+- fundamental uncertainty QM

 The entropy, H, of a discrete random variable X is a measure of the amount of uncertainty associated with the value of X.

+this is the fundamental quantity

+the strings are the dimensions, but theyre just quantum numbers

 Joint entropy of (X,Y)